Indications for HYSINGLA ER:

 Addiction, abuse, and misuse.
 Risk evaluation and mitigation strategy (REMS).
 Life-threatening respiratory depression.
 Accidental ingestion.
 Neonatal opioid withdrawal syndrome.
 Cytochrome P450 3A4 interaction.
 Risks from concomitant use with benzodiazepines or other CNS depressants.

+Assess the potential need for access to naloxone when initiating and renewing therapy.
+Consider prescribing naloxone based on risk factors for overdose (eg, history of opioid use disorder, prior opioid overdose, household members or other close contacts at risk for accidental ingestion or overdose).
 Abuse potential (monitor).
 Life-threatening respiratory depression; monitor within first 24–72hrs of initiating therapy and following dose increases.
 Accidental exposure may cause fatal overdose (esp. in children).
+Sleep-related breathing disorders (including central sleep apnea (CSA), sleep-related hypoxemia); consider dose reduction if CSA develops.
 COPD, cor pulmonale, decreased respiratory reserve, hypoxia, hypercapnia, or pre-existing respiratory depression; monitor and consider non-opioid analgesics.
 Adrenal insufficiency.
 Head injury.
 Increased intracranial pressure, brain tumors; monitor.
 Seizure disorders.
 CNS depression.
 Impaired consciousness, coma, shock; avoid.
 Risk of QT prolongation; consider dose reduction or use alternatives if develops; avoid in congenital long QT syndrome.
 Difficulty swallowing or at risk for underlying GI disorders (eg, esophageal or colon cancer): consider other analgesics.
 Biliary tract disease.
 Acute pancreatitis.
 Drug abusers.
 Renal or hepatic impairment.
 Reevaluate periodically.
 Avoid abrupt cessation.
 Elderly.
 Cachectic.
 Debilitated.
 Pregnancy; potential neonatal opioid withdrawal syndrome during prolonged use.
 Labor & delivery, nursing mothers: not recommended.

-Increased risk of hypotension, respiratory depression, sedation with benzodiazepines or other CNS depressants (eg, non-benzodiazepine sedatives/hypnotics, anxiolytics, general anesthetics, phenothiazines, tranquilizers, muscle relaxants, antipsychotics, alcohol, other opioids); reserve concomitant use in those for whom alternative options are inadequate; limit dosages/durations to minimum required; monitor.
+Increased risk of hypotension, respiratory depression, sedation with benzodiazepines or other CNS depressants (eg, non-benzodiazepine sedatives/hypnotics, anxiolytics, general anesthetics, phenothiazines, tranquilizers, muscle relaxants, antipsychotics, alcohol, other opioids); reserve concomitant use in those for whom alternative options are inadequate; limit dosages/durations to minimum required; monitor closely; consider prescribing naloxone if concomitant use is warranted.
 During or within 14 days of MAOIs: not recommended.
-Risk of serotonin syndrome with serotonergic drugs (eg, SSRIs, SNRIs, TCAs, triptans, 5-HT3 antagonists, mirtazapine, trazodone, tramadol, MAOIs, linezolid, IV methylene blue); monitor and discontinue if suspected.
-Avoid concomitant mixed agonist/antagonist opioids (eg, butorphanol, nalbuphine, pentazocine) or partial agonist (eg, buprenorphine); may reduce effects and precipitate withdrawal symptoms.
+Risk of serotonin syndrome with serotonergic drugs (eg, SSRIs, SNRIs, TCAs, triptans, 5-HT3 antagonists, mirtazapine, trazodone, tramadol, cyclobenzaprine, metaxalone, MAOIs, linezolid, IV methylene blue); monitor and discontinue if suspected.
+Avoid concomitant mixed agonist/antagonist opioids (eg, butorphanol, nalbuphine, pentazocine) or partial agonist (eg, buprenorphine); may reduce effects and/or precipitate withdrawal symptoms.
 Potentiated by CYP3A4 inhibitors (eg, macrolides, azole antifungals, protease inhibitors).
 Antagonized by CYP3A4 inducers (eg, rifampin, carbamazepine, phenytoin).
 May antagonize diuretics; monitor.
 Paralytic ileus may occur with anticholinergics.
 Concomitant strong laxatives (eg, lactulose); monitor.

 Constipation, nausea, vomiting, fatigue, upper respiratory tract infection, dizziness, headache, somnolence; respiratory depression, severe hypotension, syncope.